ingring/Assignment3/README.md

 Users can consult learning materials (lectures) or open an issue on this github page to get help with this project.

 ### Technology
 The language used in this project is html, scss, and js.
 To edit the project we are using Visual Studio Code.
+We have also used Scrollama to get animation while scrolling.

 ### Contributes
 Thomas and Ingrid maintains and contributes to the project.